Kreeblah/SidewinderToUSBV2/README.md

     avrdude -c stk500v2 -P YOURDEVICEPORTPATH -p atmega32u4 -U flash:w:YOURHEXFILE:i

+Note: If the board is not receiving power via USB during programming, then the programmer will need to be configured to output 5V during the operation.
+Additionally, attempting to program the board while a joystick is plugged in may fail.

 Note: I'm currently awaiting an initial run of assembled boards from PCBWay for testing to make sure I did the board layout properly.